 Blonyx products are made in a GMP compliant manufacturing facility in the USA.
 The facility is compliant with both the FDA and Health Canada regulations.

 We hold both product licenses and a site license with Health Canada.
 This means that the ingredients we use, and the facility we manufacture in, meet standards set by Health Canada.
 We are also required to test our finished products in an independent lab to ensure that they always meet label claims.

-Each product batch we manufacture is tested for banned substances by the same labs that run the Informed Choice certification (LGC).
-On top of this, Blonyx supplements are manufactured in the 4Excelsior facility in California.
-4Excelsior holds GMP registration with both Informed Choice and NSF (for sport) to ensure the highest quality and also minimize the risk of contamination with banned substances.
+We regularly test our supplement products for banned substances in the same labs that run the Informed Choice certification (LGC).
+On top of this, Blonyx supplements are manufactured in a Texas based independent facility that holds GMP registration with both Informed Choice and NSF (for sport).
+This is our way of ensuring we produce the highest quality products while limiting the risk of contamination with banned substances.

 When should I take Blonyx?

 Make sure you take Blonyx HMB+ Creatine twice a day, every day – including rest days.
 The HMB in the product works much better if taken consistently and will help repair muscle while recovering.

 Do I need to cycle on and off Blonyx?